EscolaLMS/headless-format/source/index.md

 A Single-page application (SPA) is a web app implementation that loads only a single web document, and then updates the body content of that single document via JavaScript API.
 As the web app only retrieves partial data from the server (and not whole rendered pages) it results in performance gains and a more dynamic experience - as the app can load everything more quickly, fetching data in the background as needed.
 SPA often come with support of incremental updates, saving partially completed forms or documents without the user having to click a button to submit a form and wait for the whole page to reload, support of rich frontend behaviors, such as drag-and-drop, copy and paste, file picker, local files preview and editing and many more.
 SPA can also run in a disconnected mode (sometimes called offline mode), making updates to a client-side model that are eventually synchronized back to the server once a connection is re-established.

-The client-side implementation of ULAM format can be Single Page Application becase the format itself just defines content data, leaving presentation model up to the implementation phase.
+The client-side implementation of `ulam` format can be Single Page Application becase the format itself just defines content data, leaving presentation model up to the implementation phase.
 The SPA would handle a logic and presentation layer.

 ### Progressive Web App